Strong Secrecy from Channel Resolvability: Notation

 The conditional mutual information between $\rvX$ and $\rvY$ given $\rvZ$ and the average conditional mutual information are accordingly defined as

 respectively.
 Similarly, the \emph{entropy} and \emph{average entropy} of $\rvX$ are

 and the conditional entropy and average conditional entropy of $\rvX$ given $\rvY$ are

-The binary entropy function is denoted by $\mathbb{H}_b:p\rightarrow -p\log p - (1-p)\log(1-p)$.
-All the traditional relations between average mutual information and average entropy that result from basic properties of joint, marginal, or conditional probability distributions can be shown to hold with probability one for the mutual information and entropy random variables.
+All the usual relations between average mutual information and average entropy that result from basic properties of joint, marginal, or conditional probability distributions can be shown to hold with probability one for the mutual information and entropy random variables.
 In particular, the chain rules of mutual information and entropy hold with probability one.